+Source: DWS 2016

+The table above shows that backlogs in KareebergMunicpality has decreased from 448 sanitation backlogs in 2011 to 11 in 2016.
+The bucket eradication project has contributed to this achievement.

 C. Electricity

 Most of the households in the formal towns of Carnarvon, Vosburg and Vanwyksvlei have electricity within their houses.
 This aspect is positive and will contribute largely to the social development of the residents.